microtrain/bootcamp/13-Express/06-AuthApp.md

 })();
 ```

 Add a return statement to your closure.
 This statement will return a JSON object that is accessible outside of the closure and will have access to everything that is outside of the return statement.
-In other words we have public access to the JSON object and the JSON object has private access the rest of the closure.
+In other words, we have public access to the JSON object and the JSON object has private access to the rest of the closure.
 Calling ```authApp.load();``` from outside the closure will execute the ```loginForm()``` logic.

 Emulate private and public properties and load the login form.
 *src/js/auth.app.js*